-Fluent Form brings a new feature called Post/CPT Selection.
-It can fetch any post type data on your website and show them in a dropdown.
-So without any more time lose let’s jump into the topic.
+Fluent Form brings an awesome feature called Post/CPT Selection.
+It can fetch any post-type data on your website and show them in a dropdown.
+So without any more time lost, let’s jump into the topic.

 What is Post/CPT Selection?

-If you put this field in your form then users can see posts within your site, select any post from the dropdown, and submit their other data.
-You can also specify your post that what you want to show to your users.
+If you put this field in your form, then users can see posts within your site, select any post from the dropdown, and submit their other data.
+You can also specify the post you want to show your users.

-By default, it will show all posts list within your site.
-But you can select any other post type data within your site.
+- By default, it will show all posts listed on your site.
+But you can select any other post-type data within your site.